watertap-org/watertap/docs/technical_reference/unit_models/aeration_tank.rst

 .. index::
    pair: watertap.unit_models.aeration_tank;aeration_tank

-This aeration tank unit model inherits from the `CSTR with injection <https://watertap.readthedocs.io/en/latest/technical_reference/unit_models/cstr_injection.html>`_ and assumes oxygen will be injected.
+This aeration tank unit model inherits from the `CSTR with injection <https://watertap.readthedocs.io/en/latest/technical_reference/unit_models/cstr_injection.html>`_ .
 The model makes the following assumptions:

+   * oxygen is injected into the tank
    * is 0-dimensional
    * supports a single liquid phase only
    * supports steady-state only